2024 United States presidential election in Mississippi: Analysis

 Though Mississippi has voted to the left of its bordering states in recent presidential elections, owing mainly to its large African-American minority, the state is located in the Deep South and therefore the Bible Belt.
 One of the most socially conservative states in the nation, it has not been won by a Democratic presidential candidate since Southerner Jimmy Carter's narrow statewide victory in 1976, nor has it been competitive at this level since Bill Clinton of neighboring Arkansas fell five points short of carrying the state in 1996.

 Trump received 60.9% of the vote in Mississippi, winning the state by a 22.9% margin.
-Harris received 15% less total votes than Biden did, in large part with a decline in turnout from black majority counties on the Mississippi Delta.
-Collectively, these counties saw a 8% drop in turnout compared to 2020.
+Harris received 15% fewer total votes than Biden did, in large part with a decline in turnout from black majority counties in the Mississippi Delta.
+Collectively, these counties saw an 8% drop in turnout compared to 2020.
 Trump has flipped the majority black counties of Copiah, Issaquena, Jasper, Pike, Warren, and Yazoo, as well as Marshall and Oktibbeha counties.

+Copiah, Oktibbeha, Pike, and Yazoo counties last backed a Republican for president in 2004, Issaquena County in 1984, Jasper County in 2000, and Marshall County in 1972.
+Meanwhile, Warren County continued its bellwether streak going back to 2012.
+Turnout noticeably fell, with Harris receiving more than 70,000 fewer votes than Biden, and fewer raw votes than Hillary Clinton in 2016.
+Mississippi was one of three states, along with Louisiana and Illinois, where Harris received fewer votes than Clinton.